AmanSwar/DistJax/README.md

 The `DistJax.examples` scripts tie everything together and provide a blueprint for your own training runs.
 They handle the essential boilerplate for distributed training:

 -   **Setting up the JAX Mesh**: A `Mesh` defines the logical topology of your devices (e.g., an 8-device array with a 'data' axis and a 'model' axis).
 This abstraction is crucial for telling JAX how to distribute data and computations.

 -   **Loading Model Configurations**: Using `ml_collections.ConfigDict` for clean and hierarchical management of hyperparameters.

 -   **Initializing the Model State**: Using `shard_map` to correctly initialize parameters across all devices according to the specified parallelism strategy.
 This ensures each device gets only its designated shard of the model.

 -   **Defining the Parallel train_step**: The core training function is written once and then parallelized using `shard_map`, with `PartitionSpec` annotations to define how the state, metrics, and data are sharded.

 -   **Running the Main Training Loop**: The loop executes the JIT-compiled parallel `train_step`, passing sharded data and updating the distributed model state.

 ## 🤝 Contributing

 Contributions are welcome!
 If you have ideas for improvements, new features, or find any bugs, please feel free to open an issue or submit a pull request.
 Potential areas for future work include:

-- Implementation of Fully Sharded Data Parallelism (FSDP)
 -   More model examples (e.g., Mixture-of-Experts, Vision Transformers)
 -   Support for more advanced optimizers tailored for distributed settings (e.g., ZeRO)
 -   Enhanced documentation with more in-depth tutorials and conceptual guides
 -   Integration with more advanced JAX features as they become available

 ## 📜 License